 - Concentration – Because everything seems overwhelming, you are unable to focus and concentrate on the various tasks at hand.
 This in turn leads you to feel like you are failing and the cycle of failure and stress continues.

 - Physical appearance and health – One of the most obvious signs of exhaustion is your physical appearance.
 You may have dark circles under your eyes and a pallor complexion, and your personal hygiene may be affected as well.
-Prolonged stress can also lead to other health issues such as digestive issues, heart disease and depression.
+Prolonged stress can also lead to other health issues such as digestive issues, heart disease, and depression.

-If you are experiencing several of these signs and symptoms, you want to address your exhaustion as early as possible so that the ramifications of your exhaustion, such as lack of focus on your sobriety, can be avoided.
+If you are experiencing several of these signs and symptoms, you want to address your exhaustion as early as possible so that the ramifications of your exhaustion, such as a lack of focus on your sobriety, can be avoided.

 Stress is one of the most commonly reported causes of drug and alcohol use and is considered the number one cause of addiction relapse.
-Therefore, in recovery you need to do everything possible to manage your stress and prevent a relapse.
+Therefore, in recovery, you need to do everything possible to manage your stress and prevent a relapse.
 There are lifestyle changes that you can make to help you manage stress including the following:

 - Start the day with a relaxing ritual.

-- Adopt healthy eating, exercising and sleeping habits.
+- Adopt healthy eating, exercising, and sleeping habits.